UCOP Cascade Help

 We are checking PDFs against the Quick checks: PDF accessibility as part of the Cascade accessibility workflow process.

-Check for these items using the Acrobat Accessibility Checker (available in Adobe Acrobat Professional).
+Check for these items using the Acrobat Accessibility Checker.
 Add the Accessibility tool from the Tools tab.
 Select "Accessibility" and run "Full Check."

 List of accessibility quick checks for UCOP PDFs

 Is PDF format needed?
 Could the content you are trying to make accessible be posted as a webpage instead?

 - Title: PDF has a title for the purpose of the document

 - Primary language: English